MegaGnar13/Computer-Vision-Project-Report/README.md

 # Project-Descriptions

-- AI/영상처리 연구실에서 진행한 projects들의 summury
+- A summury of projects carried out in the AI/image processing lab
-- 기업, 병원 project이기에 github에서 private repo로 되어있어 기록을 남기고자 작성
+- As it is a corporate and hospital project, it is a private repo on github.
+Therefore, I wrote it to keep a separate record.

-## 암의 악성/양성 분별 프로젝트
+## Cancer malignancy/benign classification project

 https://github.com/MegaGnar13/Project-Descriptions/blob/main/Cancer%20classification.md

-## 사출품의 결함 탐지 프로젝트
+## Defect detection project for molded parts

 https://github.com/MegaGnar13/Project-Descriptions/blob/main/Defect%20Detection.md